s-shin/wswrapper/README.md

 ### Custom events

-Any event names without 'open', 'close', and 'error' can be used for custom events.
+Any event names without "open", "close", and "error" can be used for custom events.

 ```javascript
 // custom events